 Medical imaging has been revolutionizing the medical world for decades now—and dentistry is no exception.
-Traditional x-rays on film have been gradually replaced by digital x-rays.
+Thereby, traditional x-rays on film have been gradually replaced by digital x-rays.

 Why are x-rays needed?

 Digital x-rays are an essential diagnostic tool used along with a visual examination.
-They help detect anomalies that would otherwise be invisible to the naked eye, for quick, preventive action.
+Mainly, they help detect anomalies that would otherwise be invisible to the naked eye, for quick, preventive action.

 In general, x-rays are taken during a regular dental check-up.
 There are four types: